jmhodges/boulder/README.md

     docker run -i --name=boulder --read-only=true --rm=true -p 4000:4000 quay.io/letsencrypt/boulder:latest

-You can also get a shell by running

-    docker run -i --name=boulder --rm=true -p 4000:4000 quay.io/letsencrypt/boulder:latest /bin/bash

 Alternatively, to run all services locally, using AMQP to pass messages between them, you can use: